DouglasRoyds/vimrc/doc/tips.md

    a non-file buffer for viewing, and potentially saving as batch file.
 2. Browse the open buffers in the error or location window, and press Enter on the buffer I want to go to
 3. Move the current window up by one
-4. make, and click-through to the error lines
-5. grep this file, see and go to the various lines - well, I can do this one too, but it also needs polishing
-6. Modify the colourings and indentation for different file types, notably html files.
-In fact, the auto-indentation for HTML is a complete PITA at the moment.
+4. Modify the colourings and indentation for different file types, notably html files.
+   Indeed, the auto-indentation for HTML is a complete PITA at the moment.
-7. Use the arrow keys when doing a visual selection
+5. Use the arrow keys when doing a visual selection
-8. Use the h key to move from the start of this line to the end of the preceding line
+6. Use the h key to move from the start of this line to the end of the preceding line
-9. Use `,/*` to comment the selected block in my preferred block-comment style.
+7. Use `,/*` to comment the selected block in my preferred block-comment style.
-10. Auto-enter HTML tags
+8. Auto-enter HTML tags
-11. Auto-fold HTML/XML files
+9. Auto-fold HTML/XML files
-12. Re-load a VIM script file without having to exit and restart VIM
-13. Move this open file into the previous VIM instance, and close this new instance.
-Potentially automate this, so that I only ever have one instance of VIM open.
-14. Title case
+10. Title case

 [1]: http://vim.wikia.com/wiki/Best_Vim_Tips